-Managerial accounting, sometimes called cost accounting, is a branch of accounting focusing on measuring and analyzing company data to help the managers within that company make better decisions.
-This differs from financial accounting because while managerial accounting focuses on providing information to people inside of a company, financial accounting focuses on providing information to people and entities outside of a company.
+If you’re considering expanding your accounting business, it may be time to look into offering managerial accounting services to give you a leg up on your competitors.
+Managerial accounting, sometimes called cost accounting, is a branch of accounting focused on measuring and analyzing company data to help the management of that company make better decisions.
+But how does managerial accounting differ from financial accounting?
+When your firm offers managerial accounting services, you’re working to provide information to people inside of a company.
+If you’re offering financial accounting, your focus is providing information to people and entities outside of a company.

 Offering managerial accounting services also adds value to your firm.
 It can improve your revenues, increase your firm’s efficiency, and improve your clients’ decision-making process.
 It’s something that you should seriously consider, especially if you want your company to grow.
 The short-term investment needed to create a managerial accounting division and staff is likely outweighed by future financial benefits to your firm over the long run.